secretstartups/handbook/business-technology/data-team/how-we-work/mr-review/index.html.md

 All GitLab data team members can, and are encouraged to, perform code review on merge requests of colleagues and community contributors.
 If you want to review merge requests, you can wait until someone assigns you one, but you are also more than welcome to browse the list of open merge requests and leave any feedback or questions you may have.

-Note that while all team members can review all merge requests, the ability to _accept_ merge requests is restricted to maintainers.
+Note that while all team members can review all merge requests, the ability to _accept_ merge requests is restricted to codeowners.

-The responsibility of a Reviewer is
+The responsibility of a reviewer is

-- to review the technical implementation
+- to review the technical implementation,
-- to ensure the code achieves the business goals
+- to ensure the code achieves the business goals,
-- to check the data quality of the data models created
+- to check the data quality of the data models created.

-#### Codeowner
+### Codeowner

 Code ownership is a [feature of GitLab](https://gitlab.com/help/user/project/code_owners) that links a project member to specific folders and files in a project.
 It is meant to answer the questions "who can I ask about this code?" and "who should review changes to this code?".

-Becoming a code owner is part of the journey to becoming a project maintainer.
-If you are the sole creator of a file, say a new dbt model set, you will be the de facto code owner for those files.
-If you wish to expand your ownership purview, follow these steps:
+The goal is to assign 2 or 3 GitLab Team Members (max 4) to a set of folders and files (if possible).
+With not assigning a big group of people to basically all of our code, we hope to define better ownership and drive better code reviews.

+A code owner:

+- is the first contact person to answer questions regarding the code,
+- carries the ownership of the quality of the code,
+- carries the ownership of the results that the code produces,
+- performs MR reviews and accepts merge requests.

+#### How to become a codeowner
 1. Create an MR to the [CODEOWNERS file](https://gitlab.com/gitlab-data/analytics/blob/master/CODEOWNERS) with the ownership change you wish to make
+   - Explain in the MR body why they are ready to take on that responsibility.
+   - Use specific examples of recent MR reviews that they have performed.
+MRs that introduce very simple changes are good, but should not be the only source of reviews.
-1. Work with the other code owners that already cover the area you wish to join to pair with them on at least 5 MRs that alter the code you wish to be responsible for
+1. Work with the other code owners that already cover the area you wish to join.

-    - The MRs should not reflect only small changes to the code base, but also architectural ones and ones that create a fully functioning addition.
-It may take more than 5 MRs for this criteria to be reached
-    - You will be the primary reviewer for all MR's assigned to the code owner
-    - You will review the MR's as if you had the power to merge
-    - Once you feel the MR is ready and you would have merged it, assign it to the code owner and comment that you would have merged the MR
-    - The code owner will do a follow up review if necessary and either merge the MR or assign it to a maintainer for you
-    - Document the MR in the original MR you created
-1. Once the 5 MR threshold has been reached, the code owner will work with the applicant's manager to make a decision
-1. If denied, close the MR and work with your manager for a period of no less than 3 months before applying again
-1. If approved, assign the MR to a maintainer to merge.
-You will automatically be added to the Code Owner approval list once merged
+Requirements that should be taken into consideration to become a codeowner:
+- You should have an advanced understanding of the particular subject area.
+- The MRs you've written consistently make it through reviewer and maintainer review without significant required changes.
+- The MRs you've reviewed consistently make it through maintainer review without significant additionally required changes.

 ### Maintainer